Thinking of 'carbon emissions' or 'pollution' typically evokes images of smog-filled cities or coal plants – not the clothes you're wearing.

 We also live in an age where, very often, the impact of our spending choices on the natural and social environment is invisible.
 Many of us learned this the hard way six years ago when the Rana Plaza factory in Bangladesh collapsed and took the lives of over 1,000 workers – a sobering wake-up call for brands who had failed to keep track of their outsourced supply chains.

 Pathways to more robust solutions have already started to emerge.
 One such leadership strategy is called insetting.
 Insetting involves close collaboration with suppliers, customers, and other stakeholders around transformative, socio-economic, and environmental projects directly within the corporate value chain.
-Insetting is also a way to reduce corporate greenhouse gas emissions in line with Science Based Targets (SBTs) and to the level required to keep global temperature increase below 2 degrees Celsius.
+Insetting is also a way to reduce corporate greenhouse gas emissions in line with Science Based Targets (SBTs) and to the level required to keep global temperature increase to 1.5 degrees Celsius.

 An example of an insetting project could include the development of climate neutral cotton through field-level, farm-level, and/or community-level projects.
 This would not only radically decrease its global warming impact compared to regular cotton, but also help achieve the brand's sustainability targets while creating co-benefits for its suppliers.
 Furthermore, organic agriculture can improve the health of both the planet and people by reducing overall exposure to pesticides that can end up in the ground, air, water, and food supply.
 Many companies have come to realize that this type of environmental and social success directly correlates with financial success; healthy cotton farmers who feel safe at work and outside of work will outperform unhealthy ones any day.